alphagov/government-service-design-manual/README.md

 `http://localhost:4000/service-manual`.
 Changes will be reloaded without a restart.

-## Running on heroku
+## Running on Heroku

-This application should run fine on heroku.
-You will need to have [set yourself up with a heroku account and the command-line tools](https://devcenter.heroku.com/articles/quickstart).
-Then create an application on heroku.
+This application should run fine on Heroku.
+You will need to have [set yourself up with a Heroku account and the command-line tools](https://devcenter.heroku.com/articles/quickstart).
+Then create an application on Heroku.

 ```
 > heroku create
 ```

-Make your change locally, commit and deploy them to heroku as needed
+Make your change locally, commit and deploy them to Heroku as needed.

 ```
 > git push heroku master